Bob Jones (wide receiver)

-Robert Dean Jones (born August 25, 1945) is a former American football wide receiver.
-He played for the Chicago Bears from 1967-1968 and for the Atlanta Falcons in 1969.
+Robert Dean Jones (born August 25, 1945) is an American former professional football wide receiver.
+He played for the Chicago Bears from 1967 to 1968 and for the Atlanta Falcons in 1969.

 After his football career, Jones attended law school and became a licensed attorney in the State of California.
 Jones went on to become a highly respected Deputy District Attorney for the County of Orange, California.
 He fought for justice and prosecuted countless criminals with the same relentless tenacity that made him a formidable force on the football field.